 Currently the crossing at Sangkhla Buri (Thailand, Kanchanaburi Province) and Payathonzu (Myanmar, Kayin State) is not open to foreigners.
 Even when it has been, it has only been on the Thai side, with foreigners not allowed to travel further into Myanmar.

-The Muse/Ruili border point is expected to fully open to foreigners (with no need for a permit) in early 2014.
+The Muse/Ruili border point is expected to fully open to foreigners (with no need for a permit) sometime in 2014.

 Yangon, Mandalay and Kunming all have embassies or consulates where you can apply for the relevant visa (Myanmar or Chinese).
 For details, go to embassies and other useful information.